 For more on the iPadOS 15.3 download and installation, have a look at our guide.

-We’ve been using the iPadOS 15.3 update on an iPad Pro for a short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iPadOS 15.3 update on an iPad Pro for several days now and here’s what we’ve learned about its performance thus far:

 - Battery life is stable.